 - Block obfuscated macro code

-Often malicious office macros can infect a PC by injecting and launching executables.
-Attack Surface Reduction can protect against this and also from DDEDownloader that has lately infected PCs across the World.
-This exploit uses the Dynamic Data Exchange popup in official documents to run a PowerShell downloader while creating a child process that the ASR rule efficiently blocks!
+Often, malicious office macros can infect a PC by injecting and launching executables.
+Attack Surface Reduction can protect against this and also from DDEDownloader, which has lately infected PCs across the World.
+This exploit uses the Dynamic Data Exchange pop-up in official documents to run a PowerShell downloader while creating a child process that the ASR rule efficiently blocks!

 For the script, the Attack Surface Reduction rule can: